48° 38′ N, 01° 30′ W

 By Train

-As there is no direct train station at the Mont Saint-Michel, you can reach the island by taking a train to the nearby town Pontorson.
+As there is no direct train station at the Mont Saint-Michel, you can reach the island by taking a train to the nearby town of Pontorson.
 Here you can take a shuttle bus to the Mont Saint-Michel.
 The shuttle buses run frequently and take around 20 minutes to reach the island.

 It’s important to note that the shuttle bus stop is located around 2.5 km from the Mont Saint-Michel.
 So, you will need to walk or take another shuttle (the free ‘Passeur’ shuttle at the parking area) to reach the entrance of the island.